hl7ch/ch-etoc/input/pagecontent/index.md

 **Download:**
 You can download this implementation guide in [NPM format](https://confluence.hl7.org/display/FHIR/NPM+Package+Specification) from [here](package.tgz).

-### Purpose
-The CH eTransition of Care (CH eTOC) Implementation Guide defines the content of a referral from a GP to the hospital, to a specialist, from one hospital to another etc.

-CH eTOC is intended primarly for use in directional information exchange and for the use in the SWISS EPR.
-It however may be implemented in other settings too.

 ### Foundation
 This Implementation Guide uses FHIR defined resources.
 For details on HL7 FHIR R4 see [http://hl7.org/fhir/r4](http://hl7.org/fhir/r4).